 It’s critical that we help kids understand what is taking place.
 We’ve had discussions around the KIT virtual watercooler about how we talk to kids and how we raise them to be anti-racist.
 To that end, I want to share a few resources.

 Next week, some of our KIT trainers are going to host a “coffee chat” over Zoom talking about the impact of the protests on children of color in child and youth programs.
 We will be streaming this on Facebook Live so you can follow along.
 Check out our social channels to get the details when they are posted.

 The Conscious Kid is an educational organization dedicated to reducing bias and promoting positive identity development in youth.
 They have a Patreon group here, where for a small monthly donation, you can access parenting and education books and resources with a racial equity lens.

-EmbraceRace.org has a list of 31 children’s books to support conversations on race, racism, and resistance.
+That Sister has a list of 37 children’s books to support conversations on race and racism.

 Common Sense Media lists all of the Coretta Scott King Book Award winners here.
 I will be reading one of these titles in our KIT Virtual Storytime session on June 18th.

 And, check out our social media post from today listing 3 resources to help you ensure all children are included and feel welcomed and represented in your class or program.
 You can see it here on Facebook.